 Can I see my medical records?

-Yes – requests should be in writing to your GP, or the Health Records Office if applying to a hospital.
-The request must be responded to within 40 days and a charge may be made.
+Yes – requests should be made to your GP Practice, if requesting verbally or in writing please clarify as much as possible the content and purpose of your request.
+The request must be satisfied within 28 days however, depending on the nature and size of the request, an extension of up to two further months can be agreed with yourself within 28 days of the initial request and,if applicable, a charge may be made.
 If you feel anything has been added to the record that is factually incorrect, you have the right to apply to have it amended or deleted in accordance with the guidance in the 1998 Data Protection Act.
-You can now also request to have on-line access to your full GP record, apply at the Practice if you wish to have full access.
+You can now also request to have on-line access to your full GP record, apply at the practice if you wish to have full access.

 Can my records be withheld?